tuminguyen/sensing-iot23/README.md

 # SERVER/CLOUD SIDE
+**I used AWS Free Tier.**

+- You can check the ```conf-aws-img/``` folder to see the screenshots of config: security group, vpc, route tables, subnet.

+- Instructions to create a new EC2 instance on AWS can be followed by this [link](https://www.youtube.com/watch?v=N4S6UjR6gUY&t=300s).

+After all are set.
+You can now:

 1. Login/SSH to the server and create ```read_packet.py``` file, which code/content is in ```read_packet.py``` on my git repo.

 2. Run and wait for packet
     ```
     python3 read_packet.py
     ```

 # RIOT SIDE